d-prieto/davidlearnsunity/AdventOfCode2020/Setting-up.md

 ```

 And I find it!
 It takes 459076 rounds to find it.
 But wait.
 That's less than the 360088 times that the other algorithm took.
 So maybe using different groups (Because you have to take 1 from the even before going to the odds) is too much.
 Let's see how takes to the brute force to find it if it's the last pair.

+(just comment the break out of the for iterator for that)

+1313400 times.
+Ok.
+That's better.
+I cut that in half because if I run the other solution without taking the exit...
+656619 times so still around half.
+Still not a bad strategy.
+Yay.